Steps to trading or investing in gold

 When you decide it’s time to close your position, you can click ‘close’.

-How do you trade or invest in gold?
+How do you trade in gold with IG?

-You can trade or invest in gold by buying and selling spot gold, gold futures, gold options, or gold stocks and ETFs.
-To open a position, you’ll need a CFD or share trading account.
+You can trade in gold by buying and selling spot gold, gold futures, gold options, or gold stocks and ETFs.
+To open a position, you’ll need a CFD account.

 What moves gold markets?